Skrimpton/tkshortcut/README.md

 - Poop jokes hidden in the source-code (only color names, nothing functional)

 ### TODO:
-1. ~~Add toggle on/off~~, color-scheme selector, or something like that
+1. ~~Add toggle on/off~~,
+2. Add color-scheme selector
-2. ~~Select output directory : Add actual functionality (just a dummy for now)~~
+3. ~~Select output directory : Add actual functionality (just a dummy for now)~~
-3. Add (way) more entry-rows
+4. Add (way) more entry-rows
-4. Add edit-functionality to existing files and autofill of fields:
+5. Add edit-functionality to existing files and autofill of fields:
    - Maybe provide a collection of desktop files and instructions on how to add context-menu option in different DE's for easy intergration.
-5. Learn how to make right-click-menu items in other DE's than KDE.
+6. Learn how to make right-click-menu items in other DE's than KDE.